 HRT may not be suitable for women who have:

 - A history of thrombosis or blood clots

 - A history of stroke

 - Heart Disease

-The decision to start taking HRT is a long one.
+The decision to start taking HRT is complicated.
 Even after deciding to start HRT, further decisions need to be made regarding the type of HRT.
-The estrogen-only therapy comes in several forms such as pills, patches and more.
+The estrogen-only therapy comes in several forms such as pills, patches and gels.
 When deciding which type of HRT is best for you, several factors need to be taken into account.
 These factors depend on your health, symptoms, personal preference and what you want to get out of the treatment.